When degenerative disc disease causes symptoms

 What are the possible treatments?

-You might find that lying down removes the stress placed on the back and providing some immediate pain relief.
+You might find that lying down removes the stress placed on the back and provides some immediate pain relief.
 This is only a temporary fix, however, and you will need to seek medical attention for a lasting solution.
 Conservative treatments include a combination of physical therapy, exercises, medicine and rest.
-Additionally, some patients find relief through alternative treatments, including chiropractic measures, acupuncture and herbal remedies.
+Additionally, some patients find relief through alternative treatments, including chiropractic care, acupuncture and herbal remedies.
 You should always develop any treatment plan with the help of a doctor.

 Although these treatments often provide relief, some patients don’t respond to them.
 In these cases, surgery may be recommended, but it’s important to weigh all available treatment options before making a decision.
 In addition to the open spine surgical procedures that are available, there are also minimally invasive options, such as the ones performed at Laser Spine Institute.
 The minimally invasive outpatient procedures performed by the board-certified surgeons+ at Laser Spine Institute offer a safer and effective alternative to traditional open back surgery.^